m-dhineshkumar25/simple-time-service/README.md

 terraform init
 terraform plan
 terraform apply
-Once applied, copy the Load Balancer DNS name from the Terraform output and open it in your browser to access the deployed app.
+Once applied, the Load Balancer DNS will be shown in the output.
+Open that in your browser to access the app.

-🧼 Clean Up AWS Resources
+🧼 Clean Up Resources (IMPORTANT)
-To avoid extra charges:
+To avoid AWS charges, destroy the resources when done:

 bash
 Copy code